Raymond Borg: Reid Murray collapse

-They noted a suspiciously dated sale document that had been back-dated to inflate profits, and “loan” advances to enable directors to buy company shares.
-In particular, auditors recorded that Payne’s Properties had made unsecured loans to a private firm, whose directors and principal shareholders were revealed to be Borg and his wife.
-Many of these intra-group loans (over £100,000 to directors) appeared in breach of company law and possibly “irrecoverable”.
+By mid-1963 the Reid Murray group was collapsing under a debt of some £25.8 million (equivalent to $283.5m in 2025).
+By this point, the Victorian Government had formally commissioned investigators to probe the Reid-Murray collapse.
+Their report, tabled in Parliament, bluntly accused Borg of using his control of Payne's Properties to fabricate profits and divert company funds for his family's benefit.
+Inspectors calculated that "Borg's interests received, in cash from Federated Pays Group, funds in excess of £70,000".

-By late 1963, the Victorian Government had formally commissioned investigators to probe the Reid-Murray collapse.
-Their report, tabled in Parliament, bluntly accused Borg of using his control of Payne’s Properties to fabricate profits and divert company funds for his family’s benefit.
-Inspectors calculated that “Borg interests received in cash from Federated Pays Group funds in excess of £70,000".
+They noted a suspiciously dated sale document that had been back-dated to inflate profits, and "loan" advances to enable directors to buy company shares.
+In particular, auditors recorded that Payne's Properties had made unsecured loans to a private firm, whose directors and principal shareholders were revealed to be Borg and his wife.
+Many of these intra-group loans (over £100,000 to directors) were in breach of company law and possibly "irrecoverable".

-They found that Borg had directed “a series of dealings primarily designed to produce fictitious profits,” falsifying the accounts to cover short.
-In one scheme, Payne’s Properties paid an excessive price to acquire the Louisiana group of companies from Borg’s relatives, effectively transferring about £150,000 of group assets to Borg interests with little real consideration.
+They also found that Borg had directed "a series of dealings primarily designed to produce fictitious profits", falsifying the accounts to cover short.
+In one scheme, Payne's Properties paid an excessive price to acquire the Louisiana group of companies from Borg's relatives, effectively transferring about £150,000 of group assets to Borg interests with little real consideration.

 The investigations led to criminal charges.
-In 1965 Borg went on trial in Melbourne’s Supreme Court.
+In 1965 Borg went on trial in Melbourne's Supreme Court.
 A jury found him guilty on multiple counts: four counts of fraudulently misapplying cheques (totalling about £20,000) and one count of forging a sales agreement.
-A judge sentenced him to nine years’ imprisonment with hard labour, specifying a minimum of six years before parole.
+A judge sentenced him to nine years' imprisonment with hard labour, specifying a minimum of six years before parole.

-The court also permanently disqualified Borg from holding an estate agent’s licence.
-He received nine-years in Melbourne’s Pentridge Prison, but served a minimum sentence of five years before release.
+The court also permanently disqualified Borg from holding an estate agent's licence.
+He received nine-years in Melbourne's Pentridge Prison, but served a minimum sentence of five years before release.
 He told the Bankruptcy Court in 1966: "Being in gaol is a tremendous shock.
 You can survive only by forgetting the past and not thinking about the future".

 While Borg served his sentence, other related matters made headlines.
-Press reports of the era noted financial difficulties for his family: newspapers claimed his parents Alfred and Louise Borg had incurred a large tax assessment (about £116,000) and that their Pascoe Vale home was robbed of £9,000, leading Borg to offer a £3,000 reward for information.
+Press reports of the era noted financial difficulties for his family: newspapers claimed his parents had incurred a large tax assessment (about £116,000) and that their home was robbed of £9,000, leading Borg to offer a £3,000 reward for information.
 In one court hearing, a witness even alleged Borg had threatened to have him knifed if he testified.
 These accounts appeared in the contemporary press, although they were not central to the official findings.